Investment Goals and Objectives Policy 34-200 | Effective Date: March 19, 2025

 Proxy Voting

 1. The board of directors views the voting of proxies as an important part of the investment decision-making process.
-Therefore, the board delegates the voting of all proxies to its investment managers.
+Therefore, the board of directors delegates the voting of all proxies to its investment managers.

 Related Party Transactions